usefulio/visitor/README.md

 # Why you should care

-You built an app, hooray!
-What are your users doing?
+You built an app, and people are using it, nice work hot shot!

+But what are your users doing?

 That's really important but not always obvious.
-And if you're going to start tracking yourself you need a way to identify anonymous visitors.
+And if you're going to start tracking that yourself (because you like your data) you need a way to identify anonymous visitors.

-Now you can automatically collect basic information about visitors to your app (logged in or not) and actually work with that data directly in your code.
+Now you can automatically collect basic information about visitors to your app (logged in or not) and actually work with that data directly in your code, hooray!